TheProdigyLeague/TheProblemsWithAPIs/README.md

 11699a140c9b4c59b83aff2858c84c81
 --- END OF PGP KEY ---

-👁️👄👁️ I see you're enjoying our "free and open source software" 🤓 I'm sure you wouldn't mind if we...STARTED PAY-WALLING IT 👹
+👁️👄👁️ I see you're enjoying our "free and open source software" 🤓 It would be a shame if someone...PAY-WALL'D IT 👹